doncandela/mgah/mgah.md

 This section describes how to run a container that **does not use MPI or a GPU** -- the additional steps needed for those things are in separate sections below.

 - **Running the container interactively:** Obtain a shell on a compute node, and in this shell load the Apptainer module (in fact, Apptainer typically is already loaded on Unity).
 For many purposes it should not be necessary to load other modules, etc.:

   - Python and packages typically loaded with Conda like NumPy and SciPy should be pre-loaded in the container, all in the desired versions.

   - User packages installed locally should also be pre-loaded in the container.

   - It should not be necessary to set a Conda environment before running the container, unless this is required for code running outside the container.

   ```
   $ salloc -c 6 -p cpu    # Get 6 cores on a compute node in the cpu partition
+  $ sifs                  # set SIFS to point to directory where .sif files are kept
   $ module load apptainer/latest
   ```